Large Scale Image Segmentation with Structured Loss based Deep Learning for Connectome Reconstruction: Method

 We train our network using an extension of the \malis loss~\cite{Turaga2009}.
 This loss, that we term \emph{constrained} \malis, is designed to minimize topological errors in a segmentation obtained by thresholding and connected component analysis.
 Although thresholding alone will unlikely produce accurate results, it serves as a valuable proxy for training: If the loss can be minimized for thresholding, it will in particular be minimized for agglomeration.
 To this end, in each training iteration, a complete affinity prediction of a 3D region is considered.
 Between every pair of voxels, we determine the maximin affinity edge, \ie, the highest minimal edge over all paths connecting the pair.
 This edge is crucial as it determines the threshold under which the two voxels in question will be merged.
 Naturally, for voxels that are supposed to belong to the same region, we want the maximin edge affinity to be as high as possible, and for voxels of different regions as low as possible.

-Our extension consists of two parts: First, we improve the computational complexity of the \malis loss by presenting an $O(n\log(n))$ method for the computation of the gradient (thus improving over previous $O(n^2)$).
+Our extension consists of two parts: {\rerevised First, we improve the computational complexity of the \malis loss by presenting an $O(n\log(n) + kn)$ method for the computation of the gradient, where $n$ is the size of the volume and $k$ the number of ground-truth objects.
+We thus improve over the previous method that had a complexity of $O(n^2)$}.
 Second, we compute the gradient in two separate passes, once for affinities inside ground-truth objects (positive pass), and once for affinities between and outside of ground-truth objects.